ietf-tapswg/api-drafts/draft-ietf-taps-interface.md

 This property specifies whether the application would like the Connection to be congestion controlled or not.
-Note that if a Connection is not congestion controlled, an application using such a Connection should itself perform congestion control in accordance with {{?RFC2914}}.
+Note that if a Connection is not congestion controlled, an application using such a Connection should itself perform congestion control in accordance with {{?RFC2914}} or align to requirements in Section 3.1 of {{?RFC8085}}.
 Also note that reliability is usually combined with congestion control in protocol implementations, rendering "reliable but not congestion controlled" a request that is unlikely to succeed.
-The recommended default is to Require that the Connection is congestion controlled.
+The default is to Require that the Connection is congestion controlled.

 ### Interface Instance or Type {#prop-interface}